Rafael Cepeda: Career

 In 1932, Cepeda married Caridad Brenes Caballero, a Bomba and Plena dancer.
 Together they had ten children.
 Cepeda decided to form a folkloric dance group with the help of his wife Caridad who would be the group's choreographer and the designer of the traditional costumes.
 In 1940, his first group, called "ABC", made their artistic debut in the local radio show of Rafael Quiñones Vidal "Tribuna del Arte" (Art Tribune).

 In the 1940s and 1950s, Cepeda's compositions positively affected the careers of other well-respected Puerto Rican musicians, including Ismael Rivera and Rafael Cortijo.

 In 1957, Cepeda formed a second folkloric group which he called "Grupo Folklorico Trapiche".
 This group held shows in all of the major hotels of the island and participated in the following three movies: Carnaval en Puerto Rico (Carnival in Puerto Rico, 1961), Felicia (1963) and Mientras Puerto Rico Duerme (While Puerto Rico Sleeps, 1964).

 In 1973, members of the family which included his children, formed the "Ballet Folklorico de la familia Cepeda" (The Folkloric Ballet of the Cepeda Family).
 This new group gained international fame and participated in the 1975 film Mi Aventura en Puerto Rico (My Adventure in Puerto Rico).
 The group became a Puerto Rican institution, and has performed in the United States, South and Central America, Europe and Asia.
 The Government of Puerto Rico named Cepeda "The Patriarch of the Bomba and Plena" in recognition of his contributions to the island's African musical culture.

 Later years

 In 1977, Modesto Cepeda, son of Rafael, founded the Rafael Cepeda Atiles School of Bomba and Plena which is located at Calle Union #71, sector Playita de Villa Palmeras in Santurce, San Juan, Puerto Rico.
 The school teaches the youth of Puerto Rico the fundamentals of the traditional dances.
 Cepeda's wife Caridad died on February 25, 1994.
-Rafael Cepeda died from a heart attack on July 21, 1996 in the city of Carolina, Puerto Rico.
+Rafael Cepeda died from a heart attack on July 21, 1996, in the city of Carolina, Puerto Rico.
 He is buried (with his wife) in the San José Cemetery in Villa Palmeras.

 Legacy

 Jesus Manuel Cepeda, son of Rafael, founded the Cultural Folkloric Foundation Rafael Cepeda (Fundacion Folklorica Cultural Rafael Cepeda).
 In 1997, the family inaugurated The House Museum Rafael Cepeda.
 In his honor the Institute of Puerto Rican Culture established the Rafael Cepeda Festival of Bomba and Plena which is annually celebrated in San Juan.
+His granddaughter, Margarita "Tata" Cepeda, continues to preserve and promote the traditional Afro-Puerto Rican music and dance forms of bomba and plena.